Hypertrichosis

-Hypertrichosis is an abnormal amount of hair growth over the body.
+Hypertrichosis (sometimes known as werewolf syndrome) is an abnormal amount of hair growth over the body.
 The two distinct types of hypertrichosis are generalized hypertrichosis, which occurs over the entire body, and localized hypertrichosis, which is restricted to a certain area.
 Hypertrichosis can be either congenital (present at birth) or acquired later in life.
 The excess growth of hair occurs in areas of the skin with the exception of androgen-dependent hair of the pubic area, face, and axillary regions.

 Several circus sideshow performers in the 19th and early 20th centuries, such as Julia Pastrana, had hypertrichosis.
 Many of them worked as freaks and were promoted as having distinct human and animal traits.

 Classification

 Two methods of classification are used for hypertrichosis.
 One divides them into either generalized versus localized hypertrichosis, while the other divides them into congenital versus acquired.

 Congenital

 Congenital forms of hypertrichosis are caused by genetic mutations, and are extremely rare, unlike acquired forms.
 Congenital hypertrichosis is always present at birth.